In January 2015, based on an idea I got from my career coach at the time, I decided that writing a book would be my big scary goal for the year.

 I wasn’t prepared enough when I started, which is one reason I’m so behind schedule.

-Steven Pressfield describes this very real mental blocker as the “resistance”, a universal force that’s only mission is to stop people from creating stuff that matters.
+Steven Pressfield describes this very real mental blocker as the “resistance,” a universal force whose only mission is to stop people from creating stuff that matters.

 Even after a year of writing, I’m still hit with the occasional quiet visit from Mr. Resistance, whispering stuff like: